Redocly/redocly-cli/.changeset/afraid-melons-sparkle.md

 "@redocly/cli": minor
 ---

-Added support for the `output` option in the per-API configuration.
-This adds the possibility to store bundled files for all `apis` that have the option specified.
+Added support for the `output` option in the per-API configuration so that the destination file can be specified in configuration.